alisnic/alisnic.github.com/_posts/2019-05-18-rails-logic-revisited.markdown

 layout: post
 title: On logic in a Rails app, revisited 6 years later
 category: posts
+description: Six years ago I picked a fight about where Rails logic belongs.
+Now I think we were arguing about religion.
 ---

 6 years ago, I wrote one of my most popular blog posts - [On logic in a Rails app][1], in which I debate one of [@dhh][2]'s